-When you win a personal injury lawsuit against a reckless driver in New Jersey, you could recover damages for car repairs, lost wages, medical bills, permanent injuries and pain and suffering.
+When you win a personal injury lawsuit against a reckless driver in New Jersey, you could recover damages for car repairs, lost wages, medical bills, permanent injuries, and pain and suffering.
 If your spouse or significant other has suffered from a loss of intimacy due to your injuries, then your case may also include loss of consortium claim damages.

 Although New Jersey is a no-fault insurance state, it’s possible to sue a reckless driver for your injuries.
-It depends on the extent of your injuries and whether your insurance fully covered your damages.
+It depends on the extent of your injuries and whether your insurance fully covers your damages.